danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 ## Conclusion

-What feels like productivity gains when writing code can become maintenance costs when that code needs to be understood, modified, and debugged by others years later.
+What feels like a productivity gain when writing code can become a maintenance burden when others inherit it.
 Ruby gives us powerful tools for abstraction, but on long-lived projects, sometimes the best code is the code that solves the current problem as simply as possible, and doesn't try to be too flexible.

-The next time you're tempted to write a dynamic abstraction in your application code, ask yourself: "Will future developers thank me for this, or will they wish I had just written it out explicitly?"
-The answer might surprise you.
+I nearly removed a working feature because I couldn't trace its callers through a dynamic abstraction.
+The next time you're tempted to write one, ask yourself whether the elegance is worth that risk.